gothinkster/slim-php-realworld-example-app/readme.md

 ```
 This command will spin a local php server which is enough for testing.
 You can check the api by visiting [http://localhost:8080/api/articles](http://localhost:8080/api/articles)

+> To check all endpoints you need an HTTP client e.g [Postman](https://www.getpostman.com/).
+> There is Postman [collection made by Thinkster](https://github.com/gothinkster/realworld/blob/master/api/Conduit.postman_collection.json) team you could use.
 ### Entry Point:
 The server will direct all requests to [index.php](public/index.php).
 There, we boot the app by creating an instance of Slim\App and require all the settings and relevant files.